FreaxMATE/FreaxMATE.github.io/content/physics/adiabatic-compression/index.md

 ## Adiabatic process

-During an adiabatic process there is by definition no heat is exchanged with the environment.
+During an adiabatic process there is by definition no heat exchanged with the environment.
 This can e.g. be approximately true for a very fast change in volume where there is almost no time to allow heat flow during this process.
 For us this is very convenient as we can now write the first law like this

 $$dU = dW$$